Hungry Healthy Happy

 A blended red soup in a large cooking pot.

-This carrot and lentil soup is pretty low in calories, so we usually have it as a starter or serve it with a sandwich.
-A grilled cheese sandwich is perfect with these and total comfort food.
+This is pretty low in calories, so we usually have it as a starter or serve it with a sandwich.
+A grilled cheese sandwich (or our Air Fryer Tuna Melt) is perfect with these and total comfort food.
 You could also serve it with a chicken or turkey sandwich for a bit of an extra protein boost.

 You can also keep things classic and just serve this with a French baguette that has been warmed up in the oven, or with some croutons on top.
 Or both.
 You could even go all out and make your own bread.
 Why not try our Garlic and Rosemary Focaccia, Easy White Loaf or Homemade Bagels.

-We went with some flatbreads this time, and they are great for scooping up the carrot and lentil soup.
+We went with some flatbreads this time, and they are great for scooping up every last drop.
 Try our Easy Homemade Flatbread.

-A bowl of soup with a swirl of cream, some shopped herbs, a drizzle of oil and some pine nuts.
+A bowl or red soup with a swirl of cream, some shopped herbs, a drizzle of oil and some pine nuts

 Storage

-Make sure the carrot and lentil soup is completely cooled before refrigerating or freezing.
+Make sure the spiced carrot and lentil soup is completely cooled before refrigerating or freezing.

 Store: To store in the fridge, keep the soup in airtight containers and it will be good for up to 4 days